YK7188/YK_Lab/26-Security Compliance Monitoring with SCCM/README.md

 The company still requires:

 - Windows Firewall enabled
-- Password minimum length set
+- Password minimum length of at least 12 characters
 - Device encrypted

 SCCM should determine whether devices are compliant.

 # Step 1 - Create Configuration Item

-Go to Asset and Compliance > Overview > Compliance Settings > Compliance Items > Create Configuration Item
+Go to Go to Assets and Compliance > Compliance Settings > Configuration Items > Create Configuration Item

 - Select "Windows Desktops and Servers (custom)" for "Settings for devices managed with the Configuration Manager client"
 - Create custom settings using discovery scripts and define corresponding compliance rules.